 July 11, 2016 in Tips by

 Keyword research is fundamental to any search marketing campaign.
-If nobody’s looking for you, you should not put your time and money into a search campaign.
+You should not put your time and money into a search campaign if nobody’s looking for you.

-There are already a lot of articles, out there, that can show you how to do in-depth keyword research.
-Here’s another from Bruce Clay, for example.
+There are already a lot of articles out there that can show you how to do in-depth keyword research.
 That’s not what this article will teach you.
+I want to give you a 10,000-foot view of keyword research.
+Perhaps you could call this an “introduction to keyword research.”

 An Introduction to Keyword Research

-My simple keyword research method involves only a couple steps:
+My simple keyword research method involves only a couple of steps:

 1. Is there a category in the Yellow Pages for your kind of services?
 Assuming you can find one of these ancient tomes, this tells you whether people are searching for you.
 If this is true, you might say that people are looking for you online, too.
 Sometimes companies provide services that might not appear in a consumer-oriented directory.
 If this is your company, skip to the next step.

-2. Think about some of the phrases a potential customer might use to find you and make a list.
+2. Consider some phrases a potential customer might use to find you and make a list.
 Take those phrases to Google.
-If the search results are competitors or related to your services, this might be good for you too.
+If the search results are competitors or related to your services, this might be good for you, too.

 3. Take the most promising phrases to Google Trends.
 This will show you a lot of information about your search phrases: